 Arrows – Left/right/up/down.
 These may be associated with a remote or with a keyboard,

 Mouse – MouseOver/DoubleClick.
 Associated with a mouse or equivalent device

 MenuUserAction-type

+This type defines actions that can be taken from a Menu background.
+Actions taken on a menu element are listed under MenuElementUserAction-type.